-Hotel occupancy rates surged to 71 per cent in December, mostly from visits from British travelers tired of the at home restrictions and dreary weather.
-Instead, they reveled in the open beaches and bars and supported an air route ranked busiest in the world over the first week of January, this from OAG, an aviation data analysis firm.
+Hotel occupancy rates surged to 71 percent in December, mostly from visits from British travellers tired of the at-home restrictions and dreary weather.
+Instead, they revelled in the open beaches and bars and supported an air route ranked busiest in the world over the first week of January, this from OAG, an aviation data analysis firm.
 For those who do die of COVID-19, Emirates Airlines offers to pay $1,800 to help cover funeral costs.
 Seems a risk worth taking to indulge in a little luxury.

-For most of us however, lockdown has meant being unable to take advantage of international travel.
+For most of us, however, the lockdown has meant being unable to take advantage of international travel.
 It has meant being cut off from loved ones and socialization.
-Without Michelin restaurants and in store shopping excursions, suddenly our ability to indulge in some of our favorite luxury pastimes has meant a scarcity of enjoying the finer things in life.
+Without Michelin restaurants and in-store shopping excursions, suddenly our ability to indulge in some of our favourite luxury pastimes has meant a scarcity of enjoying the finer things in life.

 This is perfect timing for Amazon.
 Suddenly, “the lifestyle everyone has adopted is uber-casual.
 Casual on steroids now.
 I haven’t used a handbag in a year, and I’m broke.
 Do you really want to have that handbag to wear to a party?
 It’s $6,000 and you can get it for $1,000 now, but you’re not going to that party, there is no party.”

-This introduces a new concept in buying psychologying: buying during times of anxiety.
+This introduces a new concept in buying psychology: buying during times of anxiety.
 Essentially, anxiety increases our preference for options that are safe and provide a sense of control.
-What better option is there than Amazon, who has proven how safe and reliable a service they are.
-What would really work well for Amazon right now would be to provide a second hand luxury showroom (safe and secure), along with a link to a luxury supplier like LVMH (safe and secure).
+What better option is there than Amazon, which has proven how safe and reliable service they are.
+What would really work well for Amazon right now would be to provide a second-hand luxury showroom (safe and secure), along with a link to a luxury supplier like LVMH (safe and secure).
 That is a deal I imagine would remain very much intact.

 There are still significant declines to be made aware of.
 The luxury market demand in the U.S. may fall more over the next 18 to 36 months, he said.
 “Right now, lots of brands are depending on China more than the U.S. and Europe.”
 Mr. Xi is once again the visionary.
 His foresight has created a burgeoning market for China that will readily be sustained by its own billionaires.